Christof/vim_tips/vim_tips.md

 The unnamed register can be addressed with `"`.

-Using the systems paste command can result in strange formatted code because vim treats the in put as if someone was typing it and applys intendation rules.
-To disable autoindent, abbreviations and other features which are not usefull when pasting, the `paste` option can be set before pasting.
+Using the systems paste command can result in strange formatted code because Vim treats the in put as if someone was typing it and applies indentation rules.
+To disable autoindent, abbreviations and other features which are not useful when pasting, the `paste` option can be set before pasting.
 The option can be unset with `:set nopaste`.
 It can also be bound to a key like F5 with `:set pasttoggle=<f5>`.
 Pasting from the clipboard register `"+` automatically enables the `paste` option.